 For a database administrator, DBM (database management) tools make tasks related to maintaining relational databases efficient and fast.
 Prior to the popularity of these tools, most DBA’s had to use the command line to create, edit, and delete databases.
-In this article, we present to you the top five most popular/most voted for database management tools.
+In this article, we present to you the top five most popular/most voted for database management softwares.

 Late last month, we asked what your favorite database management tool was, and now, here are the top five most-voted-for tools.